Steve Bing

 Stephen Leo Bing (March 31, 1965 – June 22, 2020) was an American businessman, film producer, investor, and philanthropist.
 He had business interests in property and construction and was the founder of Shangri-La Entertainment and Shangri-La Music.

 Early life

 Bing was born in New York City on March 31, 1965.
 His parents were Helen, a nurse, and Peter Bing, a doctor in public health.
+Peter Bing was an heir to the fortune of the New York real estate company Bing & Bing, co-founded by Steve Bing's grandfather, Leo S. Bing.
+His grandmother was Anna Bing Arnold, a noted philanthropist and one of the original benefactors of the Los Angeles County Museum of Art.
 He was Jewish on his father's side and Croatian on his mother's.
 Bing attended the Harvard-Westlake School in Los Angeles.
 At the age of 18, he inherited an estimated $600 million from his grandfather, Leo S. Bing, a real estate developer who had made his fortune in New York in the 1920s.
 The Los Angeles Business Journals January 2010 publication of "The Lists 2010" listed him in its "Wealthiest Angelenos" section of the magazine, which estimated his worth at $590 million, coming in at No. 46.
 After inheriting his fortune, Bing dropped out of Stanford University in his junior year to pursue a career in the entertainment industry.